link1905/Unity-SummerRest/README.md

   - `Appender type`: how the secret value will be appended into a request (typically modify the request's header), currently we support `BearerToken`, `Basic(Username/password)`,...
 You can make your own appender by
     - Not reusable: Manually modify params or headers of a request
     - Reusable: implement [IAuthAppender](SummerRest/Assets/Plugins/SummerRest/Runtime/Authenticate/Appenders/IAuthAppender.cs), then the class will be listed in the type dropdown
-- For example: if you use `BearerTokenAuthAppender` with value "my-data", every requests refer to this container will be added with a header `"Authorization":"Bearer my-data"`
+- For example: if you use `BearerTokenAuthAppender` with value `my-data`, every requests refer to this container will be added with a header `"Authorization":"Bearer my-data"`

 ### Secrets repository
 - Storing your secrets on RAM maybe a bad idea for several reasons: